 If Mulder is perfectly well-balanced, then what would Scully roll her eyes at?

 1. Kelly and Walter from Love Lessons by Heidi Cullinan

 I worry about Kelly and Walter from Love Lessons, however, and I worry about them due to Walter's tendency to use money to buy affection.

 Actually, Walter uses money to show affection when other approaches fail--so there is hope for him.
 Unfortunately, it is a very fine line.
-I have witnessed upfront the problems that using money to buy affection can cause: (a) the person using money to buy affection (the giver) does so because the giver feels unlovable; (b) the receivers of the money and the gifts either have to assure the giver, Please, stop, we love you no matter what, or give up and accept the gifts graciously.
+I have witnessed upfront the problems that using money to buy affection can cause: (a) a person (the giver) uses money to buy affection because he or she feels unlovable; (b) the receivers of the money and the gifts either have to assure the giver, Please, stop, we love you no matter what, or give up and accept the gifts graciously.